On this page...

 Why is college preparedness important?

-Alarmingly, qualified first-generation, low-income, underrepresented students are less likely to apply to college and more likely to under match—a term to describe students who apply to or attend a college that is less selective than their academic ability would indicate.
+Alarmingly, qualified first-generation, low-income, underrepresented students are less likely to apply to postsecondary institutions and more likely to under match—a term to describe students who apply to or attend a college that is less selective than their academic ability would indicate.
 As a result, these students are less likely to persist and complete college degrees.

 How does Course to College support college preparedness?